Dr Karen Bell

 The title of Karen's PhD thesis is 'The experiences and support needs of non-metropolitan women who have used assisted reproduction clinics'.
 This qualitative research explores the experiences of rural women in relation to infertility and assisted reproduction and the role of social work and human service professionals in this context.

 The dominant paradigm in assisted reproduction remains quite traditional, biomedical and individualistic in its ontological orientation.
 This shapes regulation, research and service provision.
 A major outcome of this research is its contribution to a post-conventional knowledge base in relation to human reproduction – one that validates women's epistemic agency.
 In terms of national health and social services delivery, the research reinforces a need for a multidisciplinary, human rights approach to service delivery in the context of IVF in Australia and internationally.

-Philosophy of social work, post-conventional social theory, ecological social work;
+- Philosophy of social work, post-conventional social theory, ecological social work;

-- Gender, women and social policy
+- Gender, women and social policy;

-Social work practicum, international social work
+- Social work education, international social work;

-Rural and regional service delivery
+- Rural and regional service delivery.

 Thesis - Doctor of Philosophy

 Bell, K. (2009).
 The experiences and support needs of non-metropolitan women who have used assisted reproduction clinics.
 CSU.